adityasz/clap-py/README.md

 ## TODO (v1.0)

-- [ ] Proper diagnostics, source range highlighting, etc. instead of the ugly and sometimes confusing `raise TypeError(msg)`s for errors in the parser declaration.
+- [ ] Better diagnostics (source range highlighting etc.) for incorrect parsers.
-- [ ] Actually parse arguments instead of using `argparse`.
-This will help improve error messages since argparse's error messages are ugly.
+- [ ] Parse arguments manually instead of using `argparse`.
+This will improve error messages for invalid arguments.

 ## Future work (beyond v1.0)